 Place the tahini, lemon juice, and salt in a food processor or high performance blender and process until the tahini is smooth.
 Add the chickpeas, scrape down the side and process until the chickpeas are evenly broken up.
 Add the cooking liquid, scrape down the sides again and process until the hummus is light, whipped, and very smooth, about 2 to 3 minutes.
 Add more cooking liquid as needed (you want it to be slightly thinned out as it will thicken as it rests).

 If you have a high performance blender, this is the time to pull it out because it will make it super smooth and whipped.
-Also, you want to get the best quality tahini you can find — it should taste like sesame and be a little sweet and not too bitter.
+Of course, if you want more texture, blend for less time accordingly.
+Oh, and this is when you want to use the best quality tahini you can find — it should taste like sesame and be a little sweet and not too bitter.

 Transfer to a serving bowl, cover well and refrigerate at least 30 minutes so the hummus can thicken slightly and the flavors can meld.
 I like to serve it pretty traditionally so topped with a spoonful of chickpeas, really good olive oil, and some sumac and parsley, if desired.